dsavransky/EXOSIMS/documentation/quickstart.rst

 * The science instruments list
 * The starlight suppression systems list.

 All other values will be filled in with defaults, although this will typically not produce a reasonable mission description, depending on the modules selected.
 We begin with an empty set of modules, which would load all of the prototypes, and a single instrument and starlight suppression system, which will define the default observing mode.
-In a directory of your choosing (preferably outside of ``EXOSIMSROOT`` - see :ref:`here <EXOSIMSROOT>`), create a file called ``test.json`` with the following contents:
+In a directory of your choosing (preferably outside of the EXOSIMS repository), create a file called ``test.json`` with the following contents:

 .. code-block:: json